 Bill Suneson and I co-founded GradGuard 10 years ago with the mission to help protect the investment students and families make in higher education.
 Thanks to GradGuard’s collaboration with Allianz Global Assistance – it is now easier than ever before for college students and their families to receive valuable protection for the investment they make in higher education.

 If you have a student in college, you need to be sure you know what the refund policy is and ask the school if they provide tuition insurance.
 Though today only about 300 colleges and universities offer tuition insurance, most school leaders surveyed agree that it should be as convenient for families to protect a $30,000 or more investment in college as it is for consumers to protect a $300 vacation with travel insurance.

 For good reason, according to the College Board’s 2019 Trends in College Pricing – the average published prices in 2019-20 including room and board are $38,330 for public institutions and $46,870 for private non-profit institutions.

-According to the 2018 Allianz Tuition Insurance College Confidence Index, parents are more concerned than a year ago about their child’s ability to finish college without needing to withdraw, though students’ level of confidence in finishing held steady.
+According to the 2018 Allianz Tuition Insurance College Confidence Index, parents are growing more concerned about their child’s ability to finish college without needing to withdraw, though students’ level of confidence in finishing held steady.
 However, both still see significant financial implications of an early college withdrawal, estimating a loss of about $10,000.
-What is equally concerning is that the 2017 Index indicates 73% of parents are unaware of the refund policy of their college or university.
+What is equally concerning is that the 2018 Index indicates 73% of parents are unaware of the refund policy of their college or university.

 • Depression: 23 %